illescasDaniel/Summarize-QT-QML-MVC/README.md

 By default, when using `invoke run` (running the python app directly), the bart-large-cnn model will be downloaded at `{home_path}/.cache/huggingface/hub/models--facebook--bart-large-cnn/snapshots/{snapshot_id}`.
 There you can see the snapshot-id.

 ### TODOs:
 - [ ] Test installation on clean environments in Ubuntu, macOS and Windows.
+Progress: tested on Ubuntu and macOS.
 - [ ] Add unit tests with `pytest`.
 - [ ] Try other models with bigger context.